New Orleans takes down 3rd Confederate-era monument

 More recently, lawmakers in the Louisiana House backed a proposal aimed at keeping cities from removing Confederate monuments in a controversial vote Monday that black lawmakers derided as “divisive” and “offensive.”

 Workers at the Beauregard removal Tuesday night also covered their faces and wore helmets but the atmosphere appeared slightly more low-key, with work starting in the evening after sunset.
-Local media showed images of monument supporters waving Confederate battle flags while those supporting their removal stood nearby but reported the situation was largely peaceful.
+Local media showed images of monument supporters waving Confederate battle flags while those supporting their removal stood nearby.
+But the situation was largely peaceful.
 Across a bayou from where the monument stands, some observers sat in lawn chairs to watch the proceedings, and a brass band celebrating the monument’s removal showed up after midnight, news outlets reported.
+People in kayaks and canoes could be seen at times watching workers prepare the statue for removal.

+Among the witnesses was Terence Blanchard, a celebrated New Orleans trumpet player who told Nola.comThe Times-Picayune (http://bit.ly/2rqKQWv) that he headed for the scene with his wife and two daughters when he learned that the statue was coming down.

+“It’s a sign that the world is changing,” said Blanchard, an African-American who attended a high school near the Beauregard monument.

-For supporters, the works are a way to remember and honor history.
+Monument supporters, said the works are a way to remember and honor history.

 “Mayor Landrieu’s actions are an insult to New Orleanians who came before us — the veterans, widows, parents, children, and citizens — who donated their personal money to build and place these monuments where they stand to honor the memory of their fallen family members,” said Pierre McGraw, President of the Monumental Task Committee which has been advocating keeping the monuments in place.